JEKO10/Lyrics-search/README.md

 ## Project task

 This web app is about songs.
 I used Musixmatch API.
-CORS policy was causing me problems, but i managed to fix it with heroku.
+CORS policy was causing me problems, but I managed to fix it with Heroku.

 ## Project overview

-You can search and learn more about songs, but most importantly you can read lyrics of a certain song.
-It displays top 10 most popular songs and basic info like artist and song genre.
+You can search and learn more about songs, but most importantly you can read the lyrics of a certain song.
+It displays the top 10 most popular songs and basic info like artist and song genre.
 I used fetch and promises to get API data.
-I also created loader.
+I also created a loader.

 ## Built with